DhikaV0/DhikaV0/README.md

 # Hi there! 👋 I'm Andhika

 ## 🚀 About Me
 I'm a beginner **Web & Game Developer** passionate about building web applications and creating game mods.
-Currently, I'm exploring **Laravel, JavaScript, and C#** for web development and working on **Minecraft modding with JavaScript**.
+Currently, I'm exploring **Laravel, JavaScript, and C#** for web development and try creating **Minecraft mod with JavaScript**.

 ## 🛠️ Tech Stack
 - **Languages:** PHP, JavaScript, C#